reimashi/atomizer/README.md

 - Atom 1.0 (rfc5023)
 - RSS 2.0

+## Known bugs
+- JWT token read on server fails.
+A bug of [CakePHP lib](https://github.com/ADmad/cakephp-jwt-auth)?
+Meanwhile, all loguedin users is identified as test user.
+Login and create new user methods works.

 ## Deploy
 Before deploy, you can change some configurations editing ```docker/[type]/docker-compose.yml```
  - Database configuration